A Guide to The Different Types of Acne

 Cystic acne is usually treated in the same way as nodules, with prescription medications that contain antibiotics, but in really severe cases cysts can be surgically removed.

-You can order an effective prescription medication directly from us called treclin gel which combines retinoids to cleanse and improve your skin, and an antibiotic to fight the bacterial infection (clindamycin).
+You can order an effective prescription acne medication directly from us called tretinoin which is a topical cream that is applied directly to your face.
+Tretinoin is a retinoid and it works by promoting the faster growth of new skin cells and the removal of old ones and natural oils (sebum) from your face.
 It can be used to treat a range of acne types and is especially suited for fighting more than one kind of acne at a time.

 But simply knowing what kind of acne you have is just the first step to tackling it.